linkedin/data-integration-library/docs/concepts/job-type.md

 ## Status Checking Job

-A status checking job ensures the data is ready on the third party system read for consumption.
+A status checking job ensures the data is ready for consumption on the third party system.
 This can be used in asynchronous data ingestion and file downloads.
 In the asynchronous ingestion scenario, this job will keep checking status with the 3P system every once a while (e.g. every 15 minutes) until the status turns to ready or timeout.
 In the file downloading scenario, the status checking job can keep checking the availability of source data until they are